 Author response:

-While acknowledging the suggestion for a placebo exercise involving the assignment of location-specific announcements to non-treated countries, such as assigning an announcement for France to the US, we believe this is a valuable idea for potential future research endeavors.
-However, in the context of the current study, which focuses on comparing various analysis techniques, we deem it inappropriate to extend the scope with additional analyses at this time.
+While acknowledging the value of the suggestion for a placebo exercise involving the assignment of location-specific announcements to non-treated countries, such as assigning an announcement for France to the United States, we believe this idea is more suitable for potential future research endeavors.
+However, in the context of the current study, which focuses on comparing various analysis techniques, we deem it inappropriate to extend its scope with additional analyses at this time.

 Peer Reviewer comment: